DalbergDataInsights/spph-email-report/README.md

 ```

 which will give the path to the environment you are working in.
 This is important because cron will run from the root directory where no modules are stored.
 Thus, the scheduler may throw an error when the path is not specified.
 Next, before you start setting up a cron job, I would suggest changing the shell to bash if it is not already set up.
-To do this type in the terminal
+To do this, type in the terminal

 ```
 chsh -s /bin/bash